 Schulte was equally successful in track pursuit, becoming national champion ten times, European champion twice and world champion once in 1948, when he beat Fausto Coppi in the final.

 Schulte also achieved success in road racing as well, particularly after finishing 3rd in the 1956 World Championship Road Race behind Belgians Rik Van Steenbergen and Rik Van Looy, while also capturing the Dutch National Road Race Championship title four times between 1944 and 1953.

 Nevertheless, from 1938 to 1960 track racing was Schulte’s main focus, as the prize money proved to be far more lucrative.

 For instance, legend has it that he earned more money by winning an obscure criterium race in Paris in 1938, than he did for winning a stage in that year’s Tour de France.

-For that reason, Schulte made that year his first and only appearance in the French Grand Tour.
+For this reason, Schulte made that year his first and only appearance in the French Grand Tour.

 After retiring from competition, Schulte became a prominent cycling coach, influencing the careers of many of the Netherlands’ most successful next generation of riders.